nicholasohjj/tp/docs/DeveloperGuide.md

 The `Model` component,

-* stores the address book data i.e., all `Student` objects (which are contained in a `UniqueStudentList` object).
+* stores the address book data i.e., all `Student` and `Lesson` objects (which are contained in a `UniqueStudentList` and `UniqueLessonList` object respectively).
-* stores the currently 'selected' `Student` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Student>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* maintains a list of currently selected `Student` and `Lesson` objects (e.g., results of a search query) as separate filtered lists, each exposed as an unmodifiable`ObservableList<Student>` and `ObservableList<Lesson>` that can be observed.
+This allows the UI to bind to these lists so that it automatically updates when the data in the lists change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)